Desires69/ws-flash-client/README.md

 app.configure(function() {

-	// ..configure other stuff like express globals, jade, stylus, etc..
+	// configure other stuff like express globals, jade, stylus, etc.
+	// ...

 	// configure the ws-flash-client middleware:
-	app.use(wsflash.wsFlashClient());
+	// (you can also serve the files yourself from __dirname + /node_modules/ws-flash-client/public)
+	app.use(wsflash.middleware(express));

 	// static file handling must come afterwards: app.use(express.static(pub));